MOTORCYCLE ACCIDENT LAWYERS – EVIDENCE TO PROVE OTHER DRIVER’S FAULT

 MOTORCYCLE LAWYER CASE REGARDING FAULT IN MN

-In this motorcycle accident case, the insurance company attorney for the driver of the car that hit the motorcycle sought to establish that the motorcycle was traveling at unreasonably high speed prior to the accident.
-Through a witness who had seen the decedent immediately prior to the accident, the defendant attempted to show that decedent had gained about one-fourth mile over Levitz during the stretch between the park and the highway.
+In this motorcycle accident case, the insurance company attorney for the driver of the car that hit the motorcycle wanted to prove the motorcycle was traveling at unreasonably high speed prior to the accident.
+They had a witness who had seen the decedent immediately prior to the accident.
+Using the witness, they attempted to show that decedent had gained about one-fourth mile over Levitz during the stretch between the park and the highway.

 SUING DRIVER THAT CAUSED MOTORCYCLE ACCIDENT